useblocks/bazel-drives-sphinx/README.rst

 Goals

-- Bazel decides which single RSTs or groups of RSTs to build
+- Bazel decides which single RSTs or groups of RSTs to build across multiple projects
 - Bazel ``build`` targets are used for isolation (instead of ``run`` targets)
 - Sphinx is used to generate the documentation from the collected RST files
 - The collected RST files do not contain ``.. toctree::`` directives as those are provided by a rule programmatically.
   While users could do that, there is a danger that Bazel decides to exclude toctree RST files so Sphinx will complain.
 - Sphinx will run the build and safely complain if there are missing files or references.
-- Sphinx-Needs is used and works in the setup.
+- Sphinx-Needs is used and works in the setup with cross-project traceability.
 - The new schema validation feature of Sphinx-Needs is used to ensure that the documentation schema is valid.
 - Dedicated Bazel goal for a fast schema validation with Sphinx-Needs based on the new ``schema`` builder.
 - The original file structure of RSTs is kept, so that the docname variable is not affected.
   This is helpful when needs schema validation is done based on the contained folder structure.
-- The needs.json file is generated along the Sphinx output for each builder.
+- The needs.json file is generated along the Sphinx output for each builder and can be imported across projects.
+- Cross-project need imports enable integration testing and overall system documentation.

 The solution assumes a safe subset of Sphinx/Sphinx-Needs features are used (to be documented).
 E.g. linking to a headline in a Bazel excluded file will naturally fail or linking to a need that is not included.